freeslugs/rails_talk/README.md

 Let's destroy our `Post`: `Post.first.destroy`.

+#### MVC and Rails

+MVC stands for Model View Controller.
+Here's a great overview of MVC in context of Rails: [betterexplained.com](http://betterexplained.com/articles/intermediate-rails-understanding-models-views-and-controller)

 ## Bootstrap Rails

 Gems are libraries for Ruby.
 We're going to use `twitter-bootstrap-rails` to add Bootstrap, a popular js and css framework, to our app.